YGGverse/Yo/README.md

 Next generation of [YGGo!](https://github.com/YGGverse/YGGo) project with goal to reduce server requirements and make deployment process simpler

- - Index model changed to the distributed cluster model, and oriented to aggregate search results from different instances trough API
+ - Index model changed to distributed cluster model, and now oriented to aggregate search results from network instances trough API
- - Refactored data exchange model with drop all primary keys dependencies
+ - Refactored data exchange model where drop all internal keys dependencies
  - Snaps now using tar.gz compression to reduce storage requirements and still supporting remote mirrors, FTP including
  - Minimalism everywhere

 ## Implementation

-Engine written in PHP and uses [Manticore](https://github.com/manticoresoftware) on backend.
+Engine written in PHP 8 and uses [Manticore](https://github.com/manticoresoftware) on backend.

-Default build inspired and adapted for [Yggdrasil](https://github.com/yggdrasil-network) but could be used to make internet search portal.
+Default build adapted for [Yggdrasil](https://github.com/yggdrasil-network) but could be used to make internet search portal.

 ## Components